Important Notices About Office Leases

 Most of the time faxes are fine.
 Occasionally, the type is so small or the background is so dark that it is not legible.
-We encourage you to fax the lease to: 202-225-6999.
+Our fax number is: 202-226-0357.

 Can I send it by regular or overnight mail?

 You are discouraged from doing so unless there is plenty of time before the lease begins.
-Due to security procedures, mail is delayed—even if sent by overnight couriers such as Federal Express or UPS.
+Due to House security procedures, mail is delayed up to multiple weeks even if sent by overnight couriers such as Federal Express or UPS.

 Why do I have to get the lease reviewed by the Administrative Counsel?

-The Administrative Counsel reviews the lease to make sure it complies with House Rules.
+The Administrative Counsel reviews the lease to make sure it complies with House Rules and federal law.

 How long does it take to review a lease?

-What happens if the lease complies with House Rules?
+What happens if the lease complies with House Rules and federal law?

-An attorney will let you know if your lease (and the Attachment) complies and is ready to be signed by both the Member and the Landlord.
+Administrative Counsel will let you know you’re the lease (and the Attachment) complies and is ready to be signed by both the Member and the Landlord.

-What happens if the lease does NOT comply with House Rules?
+What happens if the lease does NOT comply with House Rules or federal law?

-We will contact you with the necessary changes.
-You will need to relay these corrections to your Landlord and negotiate for the changes into a new version.
-If the changes are minor, then s/he can just cross out or add the correction to the existing lease (both parties must initial these changes).
+Administrative Counsel will contact you with the necessary changes.
+You will need to relay these corrections to the Landlord and negotiate for the changes into a new version.
+If the changes are minor, it may be possible to cross out or add the correction to the existing lease (both parties must initial these changes).
 You should then re-send the corrected lease for another review.

 What should I do with a fully executed (signed) copy of the lease?

-Once the Member and the Landlord have signed the lease and the Attachment, send the originals to the Administrative Counsel (217 Ford HOB).
-We will make a final review, sign the lease, and send the documents to Finance for immediate processing and payment.
+Once the Member and the Landlord have signed the lease and the Attachment, please scan a copy of the documents back to the Administrative Counsel (217 Ford HOB).
+We will perform a final review, sign the lease, and send the documents to Finance for immediate processing and payment setup.

 Can we send a faxed copy of the final lease?